siriusctrl/UniPublic/CS/week10.md

   - Return address
 - To return from a subroutine
   - Undo the adjustment to RSP
-  - Pop PC from the stack
+  - Pop program counter from the stack